Dancer Models at Pas de Deux Photo Events

 Pas de Deux Photo believes that dance photography is a collaborative effort between a photographer and a dancer.
 Dancers should be prepared with multiple poses and ideas and be ready to work independently with photographers.

 The 2023 Pas de Deux dancer application opened on June 17, 2022.
 Early applications were due by September 30 and are no longer being accepted.
-Accepted dancers who applied during the Early Application period will be contacted in October and will be invited to a November 11 webinar to learn more about participating in the conference.

 A second round of applications opened in October and will be reviewed after January 31, 2023.
+We will be notifying dancers during the first week of March.

 Dancers are selected and supported by our Creative Dance Directors, Jessica Garrett, Alexa Culclasure & Gwynn Loud.
 At the conference, dancers are provided morning warm-up classes, Master classes and workshops on posing and using professional photographs for auditions and on social media.